 - For Android phones: Tap Settings > Apps > Fitbit app > click Uninstall.

 - Note for folks using older Android or iOS versions on their phones or tablets.
 Before you uninstall the app, verify that your phone is running a supported operating system.
 If your phone uses an older version, you won’t be able to reinstall the app.
 For OS requirements, see Fitbit-compatible devices.

 - Finally, if all else fails, you can contact Fitbit’s Customer Support, and they’ll help troubleshoot and investigate further into the issue with you.

-If you’re new to the Fitbit world, there are so many amazing health, fitness, and activity tracking and features and challenges to explore within the app.
+If you’re new to the Fitbit world, there are so many amazing health, fitness, and activity-tracking features and challenges to explore within the app.

 Hopefully, you found your Fitbit device pairing and setup experience to be quick and simple with the help of this guide.
 Now let’s get moving!